NTh1nk/mayApp/other/OldSite/notes/meeting.md

 Still sorting out hoursing

+just have to hit the 100 hours before you come to sf

 SF has good public transit

 Vibe coding: is allowed, but you have to make it "high effort", dont ask it to build the whole project for you.